Below find family-themed children's books I have enjoyed.

 By Sara O'Leary

 Clever story about school children telling their class about their families.
-Warmly told, many of the children worried that their family was too different.
-But as they explain each family, it is discovered families come in all different shapes, sizes, and other way.
-And it is realized that all families are special in their own, unique way.
+Warmly told, many of the children worried their family was too different.
+But as they describe their family, they discover families come in all different shapes, sizes, and affections.
+They realize that all families are special in their own, unique way.
 (2016, Groundwood Books)

 A Letter to my Daughters